chriswblake/github-copilot-lamp/docs/build-your-own.md

     - Configure use of the touch sensor.
     - Assign the touch sensor to the playlists.
     - Configure a timer option to turn on the lamp at 9am and off at 5pm.
-    - Clear the WiFi information.
-    - Set it to broadst a WiFi network named `copilot-lamp` with default password `copilot-lamp`.
+    - Set it to broadcast a WiFi network named `copilot-lamp`, if no WiFi is found.

 ## 2. Pre-Assembly and Testing